Link Search Menu Expand Document

 Specific Columns

-You can also target a specific columns to be updated by passing the list of fields to be included in the fields argument.
+Restrict the update to specific columns by passing the target fields in the fields argument.

 using (var connection = new SqlConnection(connectionString))